sendgrid/docs/content/docs/glossary/bayesian-filter.md

   show: false
 ---

-This is a statistical method for determining the probability that an email is spam by looking for the use of words or phrases commonly associated with spam email.
+This is a statistical method for determining the probability whether an email is spam by looking for the use of words or phrases commonly associated with spam email.

 A Bayesian filter detects spam by comparing the words or phrases within the questionable email to a set of known words or phrases associated with spam.
 Bayesian filtering has a very low rate of false positives and is a tried and true method for filtering spam.